Showing posts with label Mechanics' Institutes. Show all posts

 The Brunswick Mechanics' Institute is unquestionably not an evidence of the progress of the municipality.
 It is conservative in its very being, and represents the ideals of a past age when free libraries as they are known to day did not exist.
 In many up country townships similar establishments to the Brunswick Mechanics Institute are to be found.
 The so called "free liberry " turns out to be a small portion of the library room shut off from the rest and furnished with very ancient copies of illustrated papers.
 When the visitor unwittingly seeks to look at the contents of the larger quarter where the books are ranged on shelves and more up to-date journals and magazines are to be read, he is repelled by the notice "For subscribers only" or by the warning voice of the librarian.
 It is under these circumstances that the name of "Free" or "Public Library " becomes a misnomer.
 The places are merely institutions for the convenience of those ratepayers who subscribe to their funds and the free library or public reading room is merely retained in order to save the situation in the event of Government making inconvenient inquiries.
 Cr.
 Hickford carried a motion at the Brunswick council the other night that the council wait upon the Minister of Education and request to be informed whether Government will lend assistance towards the erection of a technical school provided the council acquires possession of the property.
 Crs Fleming and Methven both opposed any such transfer protesting that the institute was private property and as such would be free from any interference by the municipal council.
 It would be beyond all question a benefit to the community the throwing open the library to the public and letting them share in what was always intended to be for the public good.
 People talk largely on keeping our boys off the streets yet what sort of attractions do the miniature rooms with the out of date periodicals offer?
 Were the resolution moved and carried by Cr Hickford to become law the council would have to take over the ground on which the institute stands and without a doubt there is room for a row of shops which should certainly be easily let on advantageous terms.
 Altogether the idea is one that commends to all reasonable people and it is to be hoped the public will not let the matter drop.
 Once the council assumed control of the Mechanics' Institute the rest would be easy.
 (19)

-The Council did not take over control then and two years later, the Brunswick and Coburg Leader reported that there were still only 45 subscribers and that The place is rapidly falling to pieces through senile decay, sadly neglected, and altogether the institution presents an appearance of desolation which is beyond description.
+The Council did not take over control then and two years later in 1914, the Brunswick and Coburg Leader reported that there were still only 45 subscribers and that The place is rapidly falling to pieces through senile decay, sadly neglected, and altogether the institution presents an appearance of desolation which is beyond description.
 (20)

 I am very pleased that the Government has seen fit to bring in this Bill.
 The Institute has been established since 1868, and in later years it has become rather neglected.
 It is not a free library, because people have to pay so much a week for taking out books.
 For many years the Council contributed certain sums to the institute, but they did not care to provide very much, because they had no control over the funds.
 If the Bill is passed, it will be a great boon to the people of Brunswick, because the library will be free to every young man and woman in the district who cares to take books or to pass time in the institute reading the periodicals.
 (21)